Overview of didactic Radars

 Didactic Radars improve education and vocational training: If the student can prove technical effects with his own experience, this one he will never forget!
 A successful practical trial is invaluable for understanding the theory.
 The selection of a suitable didactical radar should be made according to what topics you want to teach, and (last but not least) which radar set you can afford.

 A salesman usually has no knowledge of what provides the offered device, and what a requirement is technically-physically impossible for this device.
 Special sales specialists can do this for a small area, for example in the telecommunications sector.
-However, specific sales specialists does not exist for didactic radars: Every seller wants to sell exactly that equipment what he has on offer.
+However, specific sales specialists do not exist for didactic radars: Every seller wants to sell exactly that equipment that he has on offer.
 He will promise you the moon what the device can do.
 This device will be presented as a “panacea”.
 Images of completely different radars are processed even in a data sheet for this purpose.

 In the Radartutorial are presented some didactic radars.
 Each set is specialized in a very specific training topic.
 One device for all threads started does not exist (yet).
 But we are working on this.

-Based on the hardware of the presented devices is also available on request a simple Synthetic Aperture Radar, and the components for MIMO Radar systems (radar transceivers each with its own arbitrary waveform generator and USB interface).
-This offer is particularly interesting for technical colleges and universities, because here the most expensive element in radars (the software) can be largely self-created in the context of diploma theses.
+Based on the hardware of the presented devices is also available on request a simple Synthetic Aperture Radar, and the components for >MIMO Radar systems (radar transceivers each with its own arbitrary waveform generator and USB interface).
+This offer is particularly interesting for technical colleges and universities because here the most expensive element in radars (the software) can be largely self-created in the context of diploma theses.